Patola Shahis

-The Patola Shahis, or Palola Shahis, also Gilgit Shahis, were a dynasty of Buddhist kings of the Kingdom of Gilgit ("Lesser Bolü"), located in the northern tip of the Indian subcontinent in the 6th-8th century CE.
-The Kingdom was located on a strategic trans-Himalayan trade route, now known as the Karakoram Highway, which branched off the Grand Trunk Road.
-It followed the important stops of Shatial and Chilas.
+The Patola Shahis, or Palola Shahis, also Gilgit Shahis, were a dynasty of Buddhist kings based in Gilgit ("Lesser Bolü") in the 6th–8th century CE.
+The Kingdom was located on a strategic trans-Himalayan trade route, now known as the Karakoram Highway, which branched off the Grand Trunk Road, following the important stops of Shatial and Chilas.

 Early records

 Between 399 and 414, the Chinese Buddhist pilgrim Faxian visited Gilgit-Baltistan.
 Between 627 and 645, the Chinese Buddhist pilgrim Xuanzang travelled through this region on his pilgrimage to India.